 ABC and EVD.
 You must optimize cerebral perfusion pressure (CPP) for all poor-grade SAH

 The clinical and radiographic presentation of this case is consistent with poor grade (initially Hunt and Hess [HH] grade IV, which quickly progressed to grade V while in transit to the tertiary care center) acute aneurysmal SAH.
 Airway, breathing, and circulation (ABC) have all been addressed, although the BP is high at this time.
 The very first step in managing this patient is ventricular drain, the second step is ventricular drain, and the third step is ensuring that the ventricular drain you have just placed is working (ie, draining bloody cerebrospinal fluid [CSF] adequately when the drain is open, and maintaining good waveforms when the drain is clamped).
-After ABC, placing external ventricular drain (EVD) is ...
+After ABC, placing external ventricular drain (EVD) is the most crucial, lifesaving, important early ...